 Sew with the gathers facing up.
 You will be stitching between the two rows of gathering stitches.

-Finish the seam you just sewed with a zigzag stitch or serger.
+Finish the seam you just sewed with a zig zag stitch or serger.
 Then iron the seam allowance up towards the bodice.
-I like to iron from the right side.
+I like to iron waist seams from the right side, to avoid the aforementioned melted serger threads, and also because there’s a lot going on here and it just seems to give a better result.

 Top stitch along the bodice (optional)

 Top stitching attaches the seam allowance to the bodice.
-It’s not necessary, because the skirt will lay properly either way.
+I don’t really find it necessary, because the skirt will lay properly 99.9% of the time anyway.
 So in this case, you would be doing it for style more than function.

-I like to use a slightly longer straight stitch, just because I think it looks better.
+I like to use a slightly longer stitch length (3 or 3.5 on my machine), because I think it looks more professional and is more forgiving if you wobble a little.
 Place your dress at the sewing machine, right side up.
 Make sure that the seam allowance is indeed up towards the bodice.
 Then stitch on the bodice, about 1/8 inch from the edge.
 You don’t want to stitch too close to the edge, because that wouldn’t catch and hold as much of the seam allowance.
 I started at center back.
 Make sure to backstitch!

 Hem the skirt